pganssle/HaptiCap/device-details.md

 #### Footnotes
 <ol class="footnotes">
+<li><a href="#fnote1" name="ref1">^</a> I'm aware that there's probably a significant overlap between people who see nothing wrong with wearing a fedora in public and people who would read about a haptic feedback hat, but I'm sorry, if you wear a fedora and you are less than 70 years old, with rare exception you look ridiculous.
+Getting people to like bigger hats is not a scalable solution.
-<li><a href="#fnote1" name="ref1">^</a> Originally I was using the batteries from my old phone, but these were getting a bit long in the tooth and some of them had started to bulge out a bit and fray, so I didn't want to keep using them in such close proximity to my head.
+<li><a href="#fnote2" name="ref2">^</a> Originally I was using the batteries from my old phone, but these were getting a bit long in the tooth and some of them had started to bulge out a bit and fray, so I didn't want to keep using them in such close proximity to my head.
 I ended up buying 3 more along with a wall charger from eBay for about $15.
-<li><a href="#fnote2" name="ref2">^</a> I couldn't find my <a href="https://en.wikipedia.org/wiki/Rotary_tool">Dremel</a> and <a href="https://en.wikipedia.org/wiki/Grinding_wheel#Cut_off_wheels">cut-off wheels</a>, so I heated up a <a href="https://en.wikipedia.org/wiki/Utility_knife">box-cutter</a> with a lighter to rapidly cut the plastic.
+<li><a href="#fnote3" name="ref3">^</a> I couldn't find my <a href="https://en.wikipedia.org/wiki/Rotary_tool">Dremel</a> and <a href="https://en.wikipedia.org/wiki/Grinding_wheel#Cut_off_wheels">cut-off wheels</a>, so I heated up a <a href="https://en.wikipedia.org/wiki/Utility_knife">box-cutter</a> with a lighter to rapidly cut the plastic.
-<li><a href="#fnote3" name="ref3">^</a> This is also useful if you have a microcontroller with fewer outputs than you have motors - the Nano has 8-14 digital outputs (depending on how you want to count).
+<li><a href="#fnote4" name="ref4">^</a> This is also useful if you have a microcontroller with fewer outputs than you have motors - the Nano has 8-14 digital outputs (depending on how you want to count).
 A digital multiplexer can control 8 motors with 3 digital I/O pins, and 16 motors with 4 digital I/O pins.
 </ol>